1. Home

 • Dividend payments between group companies

-Intra-group transactions and balances are eliminated in full at group level, but the direction of the transaction matters for profit attribution.
-Downstream transactions (from parent to subsidiary) reduce the parent’s profit without affecting non-controlling interest, while upstream transactions (from subsidiary to parent) reduce the subsidiary’s profit and therefore also reduce the share of profit attributed to non-controlling interests.
+The direction matters for profit attribution.
+Downstream transactions (parent to subsidiary) reduce the parent’s profit without affecting non-controlling interest.
+Upstream transactions (subsidiary to parent) reduce the subsidiary’s profit and therefore also reduce the share attributed to non-controlling interests.

 Step 5: Apply Consolidation Adjustments

-Make necessary adjustments for partial ownership, goodwill, and fair value changes.
-If you own 80% of a subsidiary, you’ll record the 20% non-controlling interest separately.
-Journal adjustments ensure your statements comply with accounting standards.
+Make adjustments for partial ownership, goodwill and fair value changes.
+If you own 80% of a subsidiary, record the 20% non-controlling interest separately.

-Example: Parent owns 80% of Sub A. If Sub A earns $100,000 profit, the consolidated income statement reports $100,000 but $20,000 is attributed to non-controlling interest.
+Example: Parent owns 80% of Sub A. Sub A earns $100,000 profit.
+The consolidated income statement reports the full $100,000, but $20,000 is attributed to non-controlling interest.
 On the balance sheet, NCI appears as a separate equity line.

 Step 6: Generate Consolidated Statements

-Combine the adjusted data into your three primary statements:
+Combine the adjusted data into a full set of consolidated statements:

-If subsidiaries have different reporting dates, IFRS 10.22 requires aligning them to the parent’s date (maximum 3-month gap allowed).
-Adjustments are needed for significant transactions in the gap period.
+If subsidiaries have different reporting dates, IFRS 10 permits up to a 3-month difference when alignment is impracticable, with adjustments for significant transactions in the gap period.

 Six-step financial consolidation process flowchart from trial balance collection to consolidated statement generation